Login

 Stamp Duty Rates For Buying A Non-Principal Place Of Residence

 These rates apply when you’re buying another property other than your home.
-It could be a holiday home or an investment property, but it’s not your principal place of residence.
+This could be a holiday home or an investment property, but it’s not your principal place of residence.
+These are also the rates that apply to any purchase over $550,000, whether or not you’ll be living in it.

 Dutiable Value RangeRate